You know that old expression be careful what you wish for?

-- 2 1/2 cups wholemeal spelt flour
+- 1/2 cup spelt flour

 - 1 egg

-- 1/2 teaspoon allspice
+- 1/2 cup milk

-What you will need to do :
+What you need to do :

 Cook Once, Feed All is about making your life easier whilst preparing nutritious and quick food for your family.
 Hailed by Mouths of Mums as the ‘must have recipe book for all families’, this book is a collection of family friendly recipes, all accompanied by stories from my life.

 To order your hardcopy of Cook Once, Feed All head to the Holsby Shop right now.

 If you like what you’re reading why not like my Facebook page now or subscribe via email, to be sure to always keep up with the Holsbys.